 There are several approaches to help reduce crow’s feet:

 Improving skin care, skin-resurfacing techniques including laser, micro-focused thermos-coagulation for lifting the skin at the corner’s of the eyes (Ultherapy), Botulinum toxin A injections (Botox), fillers such as Restylane Skinboosters, and eyelid surgery are effective wrinkle treatments.

 General skin quality

 Tretinoin 0.05% cream (prescription only) to improve skin quality overlying the crow’s feet.
 It’s regular use helps tighten the overlying skin by laying down new collagen.

 Facial fillers such as Skinboosters (hyaluronic acid gel) injected into the outer corner of the eyes help smooth lines and provide dermal hydration hence mask the crow’s feet even for dynamic lines, but are is best used for static deeper lines.

 Botulinum Toxin A micro-injections using Botox, Azzalure, Xeomin or Dysport are the mainstay of treatment of dynamic lines such as crow’s feet.

 The underlying orbicularis muscle contractions visible when smiling or closing the eyelids as fine dynamic radiating crow’s feet are paralysed by tiny injections of botulinum toxin.

 4 to 5 small injections of botulinum toxin are used for the crow’s feet on each side.
-The effect is temporary and completely wears off within three to four months.
-So further injections are then required.
+Since the effect is temporary and completely wears of within three to four months, further injections are then required.
 Other glabella or forehead lines can be treated at the same time as necessary.

 Botox works by paralysing the treated muscle at its muscle end plate, as a neuromodulator.
 The onset of Botox action is 5 to 8 days later and lasts up to 3 months.